-- Coordinated all Single-Ship Demo/HF Team public appearances with the Demo Team PA representative or Demo Team Superintendent or Team Chief?
-You can also contact (as a backup) HQ ACC Aerial Events Public Relations POC and/or one of the ACC/PA POCs listed in Atch 11? - YES [] NO [] - 2.
-Coordinated all HF warbird pilot public appearances with one of the AFHFF POCs listed in Atch 11?
+1. Coordinated all Single-Ship Demo/HF Team public appearances with the Demo Team PA representative or Demo Team Superintendent or Team Chief?
+You can also contact (as a backup) HQ ACC Aerial Events Public Relations POC and/or one of the ACC/PA POCs listed in Atch 11?

+YES[] NO [1

+2. Coordinated a listed in Atch • oilot public ap pearances with one of the AFHFF POCs

+YES[] NO [1

-3. Ensured commitments are within a 30-minute drive?
+3. 3.
+Ensured commitments are within a 30-minute drive?

+YES[] NO [1

-4. Sent the Demo Team and/or ACC Aerial Events all the required information?
+4. I. Sent the Demo Team and/or ACC Aerial Events all the required information?

+YES[] NO [1

-5. Planned a 5-minute block for team to make introductions at social events?
+5. 5.
+Planned a 5-minute block for team to make introductions at social events?

+YES [] NO [1

-6. Informed Demo Team Superintendent or Team Chief and ACC Aerial Events office, on the specifics regarding visiting VIPs, Dignitaries and Military Officers (O-6 and above) attending social events?
+6. Informed Demo Team Superintendent or Team Chief and ACC Aerial Events office on the specifics regarding visiting VIPs, Dignitaries and Military Officers (O-6 and above) attending social events?

+YES[] NO [1

-7. Planned for escort to/from event?
+7. Planned for es scort to/from e vent?

+YES [] NO [1